Skip to main content

 Written by Luke Liu

-Giving Students Access to Subjects
+Giving Students Access to Premium Subjects

 Example:

-• A licensed teacher creates a class.
+• A licensed teacher creates a licensed class.
 The teacher then assigns questions from Algebra 1.
 All students who join that class will have access to the assigned questions.

 • If the same teacher wants their students to also access SAT® or ACT® Math questions, the teacher will need to either create an assignment or open the subject for Independent Practice.
 The students enrolled in that class will then gain access to the additional subjects.